casdoor/casdoor-app/README.md

 - Open the app on your mobile device.
 - Scan QR codes to add accounts and generate TOTP codes for login.
 - Log in to your accounts for synchronization with Casdoor.
-(In progress)

 ## License